I’m at home eating Vegemite on toast, wondering how to kick start my film career when the phone rang.

 “Yes, I think so.”
 Did he like me?
 I couldn’t tell.

 We shook hands…quickly Mr Holden flipped back his hat, it landed plonk on his head, just like in a Hollywood musical, and he took his place on set.
-Suddenly there was fussing about, wardrobe started tugging at Mr Holden’s clothing, adjusting this, perfecting that…while the hair & makeup department went into a frenzy over his hair.
-Finally, Mr Holden held both hands high in the air, motioning he was ready act, and that he wanted everyone to FUCK OFF, which of course everyone did, immediately.
+Suddenly there was a lot of fussing about!
+Wardrobe department started tugging at Mr Holden’s clothing, adjusting this, perfecting that, while the hair and makeup went into a frenzy.
+Finally, Mr Holden held both hands high in the air, motioning he was ready act, and that he wanted everyone to FUCK OFF!…which of course everyone did, immediately.

-Peter Collinson the director asked me to run the moves for Mr Holden so he could get the scene down faster, which I did self-consciously, then I was escorted to the back of the set, behind the crew and William Holden took my place on set.
+Peter Collinson the director asked me to run the moves for Mr Holden so he could get the scene down faster, which I did self-consciously, then I was escorted to the back of the set, behind the crew and William Holden took my place.
 The legend was up and running.
 Lights!
 Camera!
 Action!

 “Nothing belongs here that wasn’t born here” – William Holden as Patrick Foley.